 Growing up in Hawaii inspired me to bring some of my favorite Hawaiian recipes to the mainland when I moved to Southern California.

-The interesting thing about Hawaiian food is that it's heavily influenced by people that settled on the Islands.
-You can commonly see influences from Filipino food, Japanese food, Chinese food, Portuguese food, and even Guamanian food.
+The interesting thing about Hawaiian food is that it's heavily influenced by different cultures that settled on the Islands.
+You can commonly see influences from Filipino food, Japanese food, Chinese food, Portuguese food, and even Guamanian (Chamorro) food.

 Like most food, Modern Hawaiian food is a blend of cultures.
 One stand out of this evidence of this cultural fusion is SPAM itself.
 SPAM was a wartime food and ended up on the Islands.